Religions shape cultures.

-Supervised off-campus internships are available to qualified students and are developed in consultation with religion faculty.
+Supervised off-campus internships are available to qualified students and are developed in consultation with religious studies faculty.

-To receive honors in religion, you will need at least a 3.5 grade-point average in the major and a grade of A in the capstone course required of all religion majors.
+To receive honors in religious studies, you will need at least a 3.5 grade-point average in the major and a grade of A in the capstone course required of all religious studies majors.
 In that course, you’ll choose a topic for research, then write a 20- to 25-page thesis and present it to your fellow students.

-The religion major requires 30 credits in approved core and elective courses.
-All religion majors must complete a capstone course, in which they’ll write and present a thesis.
+The religious studies requires 30 credits in approved core and elective courses.
+All religious studies majors must complete a capstone course, in which they’ll write and present a thesis.
 Some classics or philosophy courses may count toward the major.